Caterina Sforza: Childhood

 Caterina Sforza was born in Milan in 1463.
-She was one of the illegitimate children of Galeazzo Maria Sforza and his mistress Lucrezia Landriani who was wife to Count Gian Piero Landriani.
+She was one of the four illegitimate children of Galeazzo Maria Sforza and his mistress Lucrezia Landriani who was wife to Count Gian Piero Landriani.
 The Count was a courtier of the Milanese ducal court and a close friend to Galeazzo.
 In her early years, Caterina spent her time under the care of her mother's side of the family.
 The bond she had with her mother Lucrezia never faltered.
 She followed Caterina's growing years and stayed close during crucial moments of her life, even during her final years in Florence.

 Following the death of Francesco, Caterina's paternal grandfather, and the succession of her father Galeazzo Maria Sforza as Duke of Milan in 1466, Caterina and her siblings were brought to court.
 All four of Lucrezia Landriani's children were entrusted to Bianca Maria Visconti, Caterina's paternal grandmother.
-The year of his succession, the Duke had married Dorotea Gonzaga.
-By 1468, Dorotea had passed away and on May 9 the Duke remarried to Bona of Savoy who adopted all four children.
-Carlo, born in 1461 would later become Count of Magenta.
-Alessandro, born in 1465 would later become Lord of Francavilla.
-Chiara, born in 1467 would become Countess dal Verme di Sanguinetto through her first marriage, and Lady of Novi by her second.
+After the death of his betrothed, Dorotea Gonzaga, in 1467, the Duke married on 9 May 1468 to Bona of Savoy who adopted all four children: Carlo, born in 1461 would later become Count of Magenta; Caterina; Alessandro, born in 1465 would later become Lord of Francavilla; and Chiara, born in 1467 would become Countess dal Verme di Sanguinetto through her first marriage, and Lady of Novi by her second.

 Caterina and her siblings received a humanistic education while exposed to writers and artists at the Sforza court.
 Being part of an Italian noble family during this time meant she would receive the same education as her brothers.
 She benefited from learning Latin and reading classic works of the time.
 From her paternal grandmother, she learned to take pride in her warlike ancestors, to show boldness in the use of arms, and astuteness in the skill of government.
 From Bona, she received not only maternal warmth and affection, which the adoptive mother poured over all her husband's children, but also a potential first introduction to the world of botanical pharmaceuticals.
 Bona entered court with her personal apothecary, Cristoforo de Brugora, a line of work Caterina would explore later in life through her experiments.
 Her relationship with Bona would continue through correspondence after Caterina left the Milanese court.

 Caterina's father, whose family resided in Milan and Pavia, was a devoted hunter and often stayed either at Galliate or Cusago.
 It is believed that between these two locations, her own passion for hunting was acquired.